Spruce up your kitchen floor with these budget-friendly options…

 Get the look: Karndean LVT flooring in warmed brushed oak

-For a real wooden floor look, consider LVT for your next kitchen project.
+For a real wooden floor look, consider luxury vinyl tiles (LVT) for your next kitchen project.
 It will give you the look and feel of a real wood floor without the hefty price tag.

 Parquet LVT flooring